Optimus970803/C-_Programming/Expanations/Algorithms_Basics.md

   ![Alt text](https://www.tutorialspoint.com/data_structures_algorithms/images/algorithm_analysis.jpg)
   - Hence, many solution algorithms can be derived for a given problem.
 The next step is to analyze those proposed solution algorithms and implement the best suitable solution.

+## Algorithm Analysis

+- Efficiency of an algorithm can be analyzed at two different stages, before implementation and after implementation.
+They are the following:
+  - [ ] A Priori Analysis − This is a theoretical analysis of an algorithm.
+Efficiency of an algorithm is measured by assuming that all other factors, for example, processor speed, are constant and have no effect on the implementation.
+  - [ ] A Posterior Analysis − This is an empirical analysis of an algorithm.
+The selected algorithm is implemented using programming language.
+This is then executed on target computer machine.
+In this analysis, actual statistics like running time and space required, are collected.

+- Algorithm analysis deals with the execution or running time of various operations involved.
+The running time of an operation can be defined as the number of computer instructions executed per operation.

+## Algorithm Complexity